awsdocs/aws-iot-docs/developerguide/events-jobs.md

   }
 }
 ```
-The `canceled` message contains the following example payload:
+The `canceled` message contains the following example payload\.

 ```
 {